Search underway for tractor-trailer that struck state trooper on I-495 in Hopkinton

 HOPKINTON, MASS.
-(WHDH) - A search is underway for the driver of a tractor-trailer who struck a Massachusetts State Police trooper on Interstate 495 in Hopkinton on Wednesday morning and kept going, officials said.
+(WHDH) – A search is underway for the driver of a tractor-trailer who struck a Massachusetts state trooper on Interstate 495 in Hopkinton on Wednesday morning and kept going, officials said.

 The trooper was checking on another truck that was disabled on the northbound side of the highway around 10:30 a.m. when the tractor-trailer sideswiped him and his cruiser, according to a state police spokesman.